-Mona is a Duluth journalist, so naturally she was the first to hear about Gleahan and the first to audition for the part.
+Mona is a Duluth news producer, so naturally she was the first to hear about Gleahan and the first to audition for the part.
 Mona's bubbly personality is in stark contrast to Madison's cold exterior, stating on set that "I get to be the bitchy person I sometimes want to be but never am."

 Mona is multi-ethnic, and most proud of her Native American background.

 Ian Vincent / Derek Olson